Skip to main content

 More Than Machu Picchu

 Lima has quietly become one of the world’s great food cities.
-Central, Maido, and Kjolle consistently rank among the planet’s best restaurants, drawing on Peru’s staggering biodiversity — more than 4,000 varieties of potato, thousands of species of Amazon fruit, a coastline that produces the freshest ceviche you will ever taste.
-A serious food itinerary in Lima alone justifies the flight.
+Central, Maido, and Kjolle consistently rank among the planet’s best restaurants, drawing on Peru’s staggering biodiversity — more than 4,000 varieties of potato, thousands of species of Amazon fruit, a coastline that produces the freshest ceviche you’ll ever taste.
+A serious culinary itinerary in Lima alone justifies the flight.

 The Sacred Valley

-The Sacred Valley of the Incas stretches between Cusco and Machu Picchu, and it is where we recommend spending the bulk of your time.
-The altitude is lower than Cusco (helping with acclimatization), the scenery is extraordinary, and the density of sites and experiences is remarkable.
+The Sacred Valley of the Incas stretches between Cusco and Machu Picchu, and it’s where I recommend spending the bulk of your time.
+The altitude’s lower than Cusco (helping with acclimatization), the scenery is extraordinary, and the density of sites is remarkable.
 Ollantaytambo’s fortress ruins, the Moray agricultural terraces, the Maras salt ponds — each one would be a national landmark in any other country.
-Here, they are stops on a day trip.
+Here, they’re stops on a day trip.

-We build itineraries that balance the archaeological with the living.
+I build itineraries that balance the archaeological with the living.
 A morning at Pisac’s ruins followed by an afternoon in the market, where Quechua-speaking women sell textiles woven with techniques that predate the Inca Empire.
-A visit to a chicha brewery where corn beer is made the way it has been for centuries.
-These are not staged experiences — they are daily life in a valley that has been continuously inhabited for thousands of years.
+A visit to a chicha brewery where corn beer’s been made the same way for centuries.
+These aren’t staged experiences — they’re daily life in a valley that’s been continuously inhabited for thousands of years.

 The Amazon Extension